With primary wins, Gov. Abbott is one step closer to education overhaul

 As results trickled in Tuesday night, the impact made an impression on NBC 5's election night panel.

-"If Governor Abbott is on phone line one and Attorney General Paxton is on line two, pick up line one," said Minchillo.
+"If Gov. Abbott is on phone line one and Attorney General Paxton is on line two, pick up line one," said Minchillo.

 Minchillo told the panel that this primary election saw more than $50 million in political spending on just TV, digital, and mail advertising.